mpsonntag/snippets/courses/teaching/golang.md

 # Go initialization

-Go programs are executed in the order:
+Go programs are executed in the following order

 - package-level variables
 - init() function
 - main() function

-- if main imports dependencies,
+- if `main` imports dependencies,
     - each dependency is initialized
         - as first criteria if it is required by another
         - as second criteria in alphabetical order